 4. Signs for Aggressive Behavior

 Most likely your dog will get excited while playing tug.
-And why shouldn’t they!
+And why shouldn’t they?!
 They’re having fun!
 You might notice your dog growling, too.
 This is perfectly normal as tug is the resemblance of a predatory behavior.
-As long as your dog’s tail is still wagging and the growl isn’t threatening, then play can continue.
+As long as your dog’s tail is still wagging, and the growl isn’t threatening, then play can continue.

 5. When to Take a Break

 If play does get a little too rowdy, you feel uncomfortable at any point or your dog’s teeth come in contact with you, tell your dog to “drop it” and stop play for about 30 seconds.
 During this time you can go over basic commands like sit, stay and down to keep your dog calm and in a state of obedience.
-If your dog makes the same mistakes two or three time, end tug for the day.
+If your dog makes the same mistakes two or three times, end tug for the day.
 Your dog will soon become aware there are rules and learn to follow them.

 6. Who Wins?

 Letting your dog win tug-of-war will help your pup build confidence!
 More times than not, it’s good to let your dog win.
 However, if your dog breaks the tug rules, you must be the one who wins.

 You and your dog are great tug partners, but what about your other dog(s) or your dog’s canine friends?
 If two dogs are well-behaved and familiar with each other, playing tug together should be fine.
 We do suggest supervision.
 Letting your dogs play tug together will not only tire them physically, but give them a mental challenge as well!